ading2210/shimboot/README.md

 ### Prerequisites:
 - A separate Linux PC for the build process (preferably something Debian-based)
+  - WSL2 is supported if you are on Windows
-- A USB that is at least 8GB in size
+- A USB drive that is at least 8GB in size
 - At least 20GB of free disk space
 - An x86-based Chromebook